HacktheHill/tracker-app-2024/README.md

     4. Restart your terminal
 2. Download Docker-Compose.
     1. Add steps...
-3. In your terminal, navigate to this app's directory and run the following command: `docker-compose up -d`.
+3. In your terminal, navigate to this app's directory and run the following command: `docker-compose up`.
-    - Going forward, to spin up your local development environment, just run `docker-compose up -d`.
+    - Going forward, to spin up your local development environment, just run `docker-compose up`.
 4. Boom you're done!
 You can now access the app at: http://localhost:3000